maxmurdoch/flock/src/pages/index.md

     important risks before you take-off.
   list:
     - icon: images/uploads/icons-house.svg
-      list:
-        - Flock Cover analyses building data to inform you of nearby schools
-        - hospitals and prisons.
+      text: Flock Cover analyses building data to inform you of nearby schools hospitals and prisons.
       title: Inhabited spaces
     - icon: images/uploads/icons-circle.svg
-      list:
-        - The app identifies high-risk areas such as power plants
-        - military bases and busy roads.
+      text: The app identifies high-risk areas such as power plants military bases and busy roads.
       title: Ground hazards
     - icon: images/uploads/icons-plane.svg
-      list:
-        - Be alerted to surrounding airports and heliports
-        - and keep up to date with the latest NOTAMS.
+      text: Be alerted to surrounding airports and heliports and keep up to date with the latest NOTAMS.
       title: Restricted airspace
     - icon: images/uploads/icons-cloud.svg
-      list:
-        - Receive hyper-local weather information
-        - such as wind speed
-        - temperature and probability of rainfall.
+      text: Receive hyper-local weather information such as wind speed temperature and probability of rainfall.
       title: Hyperlocal weather
   title: Know your risks before you fly.
 calculator: